 A rich man's fortune cookie: "Tonight you'll meet someone special."
 He meets a maid, made aristocrat for the evening to avoid 13 at the dinner party in Paris.
 They spend the night together. while the hostess stalks them.

 Adding a little spice to a waning marriage, Anne and Bob, a wealthy and well-connected American couple, move into a manor house in romantic Paris.
-While preparing a particularly luxurious dinner for sophisticated international friends, our hostess discovers there are 13 guests.
+While preparing a particularly luxurious dinner for sophisticated international friends, our hostess discovers there are thirteen guests.
 Panic-stricken, Anne insists her loyal maid Maria disguise herself as a mysterious Spanish noble woman to even out the numbers.
-But a little too much wine and some playful chat lead Maria to accidentally endear herself to a dandy British art broker.
+But a little too much wine, and some playful chat, lead Maria to accidentally endear herself to a dandy British art broker.
 Their budding romance will have Anne chasing her maid around Paris and finally plotting to destroy this most unexpected and joyous love affair.

 30 of 44 people found this review helpful.

 Was this review helpful to you?